 - (OPTIONAL) insert a Name and a Description.

 You can also Edit the information associated to each level or Delete a level by using the buttons on the right side of the table.

-Important info about the levels
+About the levels

 - For each Site you will find the default level with Level ID 0.
 This level can not be eliminated.

 - Using the Dragonfly Cloud Dashboard it is possible to create up to 30 Levels (in addition to Level 0).
 Additional levels can be created using this API call.

 This page enables the management of the floor plan(s) associated with each logical level of a site.

 To upload a new floor plan please follow the step by step guide at this link.